Collins Heating & Cooling

 Across all 7 cities, there are approximately 60,500 owner-occupied homes — these are the households that hire their own HVAC contractor.
 Hammond has the most total homes (~18,400 owner-occupied) but the lowest incomes and highest renter rate.
 Munster, Schererville, Dyer, and St. John are the highest-value targets: high incomes, high homeownership, and homeowners who pay for quality work without shopping purely on price.

-The weighted median household income across the service area is roughly $82,000.
-The weighted median age is ~42.
+The average household income across the area is roughly $82,000.
+The average age is about 42.
 This is a middle-class to upper-middle-class suburban market where trust and reliability matter more than being the cheapest option.

-Who is actually calling Collins?
-These profiles are built from the demographic data above.
-They describe the real people making HVAC decisions in NW Indiana.
+Who is actually calling?
+These profiles describe the real people making HVAC decisions in your service area.

 Primary: The Established Homeowner